DataDog/documentation/content/en/cloudcraft/getting-started/connect-amazon-eks-cluster-with-cloudcraft.md

 ## Prerequisites

 <div class="alert alert-info">Scanning EKS clusters requires public endpoints.
-Read <a href="https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html">Amazon EKS cluster endpoint access control
+For more information, see <a href="https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html">Amazon EKS cluster endpoint access control.</a></div>
-</a> for endpoint access options.</div>

 Before connecting your Amazon EKS clusters with Cloudcraft, you must connect your AWS account and generate diagrams that include your clusters.